PhilipVigus/Learning-Notes/javascript.md

 Rendering takes priority, but if the stack is blocked, render won't be given a chance

 #### Flooding the callback queue

 For example, doing a lot of scrolling triggers a ton of events that each get added to the queue.
 It's important when writing code to take this into consideration when writing code, and making sure that event processing is done in such a way as to not overwhelm the callback queue and event loop.

 [http://latentflip.com/loupe/
 ](http://latentflip.com/loupe/?code=JC5vbignYnV0dG9uJywgJ2NsaWNrJywgZnVuY3Rpb24gb25DbGljaygpIHsKICAgIHNldFRpbWVvdXQoZnVuY3Rpb24gdGltZXIoKSB7CiAgICAgICAgY29uc29sZS5sb2coJ1lvdSBjbGlja2VkIHRoZSBidXR0b24hJyk7ICAgIAogICAgfSwgMjAwMCk7Cn0pOwoKY29uc29sZS5sb2coIkhpISIpOwoKc2V0VGltZW91dChmdW5jdGlvbiB0aW1lb3V0KCkgewogICAgY29uc29sZS5sb2coIkNsaWNrIHRoZSBidXR0b24hIik7Cn0sIDUwMDApOwoKY29uc29sZS5sb2coIldlbGNvbWUgdG8gbG91cGUuIik7!!!PGJ1dHRvbj5DbGljayBtZSE8L2J1dHRvbj4%3D)

+## Let vs Const vs Var

+- var declarations are globally scoped or function scoped while let and const are block scoped.
+- var variables can be updated and re-declared within its scope; let variables can be updated but not re-declared; const variables can neither be updated nor re-declared.
+- They are all hoisted to the top of their scope.
+But while var variables are initialized with undefined, let and const variables are not initialized.
+- While var and let can be declared without being initialized, const must be initialized during declaration.